yungxramoz/tabletop-gather/README.md

 The easiest way to get going with docker is to install [Docker Desktop](https://www.docker.com/products/docker-desktop) for your operating system.
 This will install both Docker and Docker Compose on your machine.

+You could install Nx globally, but it's not required.
+If you want to, run `npm install -g nx`.
+If you don't, you have to prefix all Nx commands with `npx` (e.g. `npx nx serve frontend`).

 ## Starting the application

 _(All commands are to be run from the root of the repository.
 Nx specific commands can be run from anywhere in the repository.)_